ismail-talaz/LeetCode-Solutions/Sort Colors/description.md

 * nums[i] is either 0, 1, or 2.

-'Follow up: Could you come up with a one-pass algorithm using only constant extra space?'
+`Follow up: Could you come up with a one-pass algorithm using only constant extra space?`